Fooftilly/rss/web_frontend_youtube/README.md

 │   ├── feeds/              # sfeed output files
 │   └── sfeedrc            # YouTube subscriptions
 ├── urls-youtube           # watched URLs (managed by sfeed_markread)
-└── urls-bookmarks-youtube # bookmarked URLs (managed by this app)
+├── urls-bookmarks-youtube # bookmarked URLs (managed by this app) ├── urls-starred-youtube   # starred URLs (high preference videos) └── recommendations.json   # recommendation learning data
 ```

 ## Usage

 - **View Controls**: Switch between Unwatched, Watched, Bookmarked, and All videos
 - **Search**: Type in the search box to filter videos by title, channel, or content
-- **Sort**: Use the dropdown to sort videos by date, title, or channel
+- **Sort**: Use the dropdown to sort videos by date, title, channel, or get personalized recommendations
 - **Actions**:
   - Click "Mark as Watched/Unwatched" to toggle watched status
   - Click "Bookmark/Remove Bookmark" to save videos for later
+  - Click "Star/Unstar" to indicate high preference (improves recommendations)
   - Click "Open Video" to open in a new tab (automatically marks as watched)
 - **Subscriptions**: Manage your YouTube channel subscriptions through the interface
+- **Recommendations**: View your recommendation stats and see how the system learns your preferences

 ## Integration with sfeed